The Complete Guide To Equipment Financing For Small Businesses

 Your time in the business

-To qualify for business equipment loans, your business should be in operation at least six months.
+To qualify for small business equipment loans, your business should be in operation at least six months.
 Some lenders may want to see a business forecast as well.
 Prepare a business plan and be sure to include how your newly-acquired equipment will factor into your projected growth.

 Quick Capital Funding is willing to guide you in the right direction of getting the loan you deserve.